What is bulimia nervosa?

 Bulimia nervosa usually starts with a feeling of unhappiness about body image and weight.
 This is very common in today's world and many people feel pressure from society and the media to be thin.

-Before bulimia nervosa begins there is often a period of excessive dieting.
+Before bulimia nervosa begins, there is often a period of excessive dieting.
 However, the wrong kind of dieting can cause uncontrollable hunger and lead to binge eating.
-Feelings of guilt and shame after binge eating then cause the person to try and compensate by purging.
+Feelings of guilt and shame after binge eating then cause the person to try to compensate by purging.

 How is bulimia nervosa diagnosed?

-A doctor can do a mental health assessment including collecting a history of bingeing and purging episodes, mood and psychological issues.
-The doctor will also need to do a physical examination, blood tests or other investigations in case of any medical complications.
+A doctor can do a mental health assessment including asking you about your history of bingeing and purging episodes, mood and psychological issues.
+The doctor will also need to do a physical examination, blood tests and other investigations in case of any medical complications.